lfr4704/primes-coding-challenge/README.md

 ### Solution

-The Sieve will return all primes that are less than a limit _N_, you can't return the first _N_ primes as the coding challenge is calling for.
-To add that functionality I took the following approach to solve the challenge:
+The Sieve will return all primes that are less than a limit _N_, but you can't return the first _N_ primes as the coding challenge is calling for.
+To add that functionality the following approach was taken:

 1. Divided the problem into smaller problems and created multiple functions to:
 * Checks if a number _num_ is prime